 This newly released Hubble images shows NGC 4394, which is located about 55 million light-years away.

 Although LINER galaxies are relatively common, it’s still unclear where the energy comes from to ionize the gas.
-In most cases it is thought to be the influence of a black hole at the centre of the galaxy, but it could also be the result of a high level of star formation.
-In the case of NGC 4394, it is likely that gravitational interaction with a nearby neighbour has caused gas to flow into the galaxy’s central region, providing a new reservoir of material to fuel the black hole or to make new stars.
+In most cases, it is thought to be the influence of a black hole at the center of the galaxy, but it could also be the result of a high level of star formation.
+In the case of NGC 4394, it is likely that gravitational interaction with a nearby neighbor has caused gas to flow into the galaxy’s central region, providing a new reservoir of material to fuel the black hole or to make new stars.